kingelvyn/rift-assistant/README.md

 # Riftbound Assistant

 A Python-based assistant for the Riftbound card game by Riot Games.
 This project provides game state analysis and strategic advice to help players improve their gameplay.
+This is not meant to provide the most optimal play at all times (yet), but to offer AI suggestive advice.

 ## Features